aelsabbahy/miniswarm/README.md

 Mostly shameless self-promotion, and while we're on the topic, check out:
 * [Goss](https://github.com/aelsabbahy/goss) - Project page
 * [blog post](https://medium.com/@aelsabbahy/docker-1-12-kubernetes-simplified-health-checks-and-container-ordering-with-goss-fa8debbe676c) - On Using Goss with docker healthchecks and Kubernetes

+## Why is healthyvote not a Docker automated build?
+Becaause Dockerhub doesn't support HEALTHCHECK in Dockerfile yet :\.
+The code for this image can be found in the [healthyvote/](https://github.com/aelsabbahy/miniswarm/tree/master/healthyvote) folder.

 ## Why does this suck?